zoltraks/dosound-tracker/docs/MAX.md

 Chunk size specifies the number of data bytes decremented by 1.

 Generally chunk order is not important, but the version chunk should be one of the first chunks in the file because of the format version number specified.

+## Number Format

+Multi-byte numbers are written in the Big Endian byte order standard.

+This means that when a number consisting of multiple bytes like 32-bit integer 0x0A0B0C0D is stored, the most significant byte (MSB) comes first in the data stream.

 ## File Header